 We think one of the best ways to get to know a band is by asking what music inspires them or influences their writing.
-We caught up with Katy and Rosa, who have shared their “Five Favourites” – five tracks that particularly resonate with them.
-Check out their choices below, and scroll down to listen to watch the new video for latest single ‘In Dreams’ at the end of this post.
+So, we caught up with the whole of Venus Grrrls – GK, Grace, Gabby, Hannah and Jess – to discuss the five songs that have made the biggest mark on them.
+Check out their choices below, and listen to the band’s new single ‘Goth Girl’ at the end of this article

 Ann Wilson’s vocals just speak to me in a way that many other vocalists don’t.
 The power and the intensity she holds with her unstoppable vibrato, communicates complete and utter certainty in herself.
 That’s something I’m constantly trying to channel through my own musicianship.

 Grimes – ‘Oblivion’

 The way Grimes uses the synth here really inspired me when it came to composing when I was a teenager.
 ‘Oblivion’ is something I always go back to when writing, or if I’m suffering with any type of writers’ block.
 It helps to clear my mind and not overthink things.